A large percentage of our students participate in co-curricular activities.

 Our vocal music program offers Men’s Chorus and Women’s Chorus courses for grades 9-12.
 We also offer Mixed Choir, Concert Choir, and Handbell Choir courses and the non-graded, after-school Gold Standard A Cappella Choir.
-The Mixed Concert Choir performed at Carnegie Hall in 2012 and 2014.

 Student Council is involved in planning numerous events and service projects within the school through a democratic process.
 Student Council consists of a representative from each homeroom plus alternates.
 A president from each class is elected from the representatives.

 Marching Band is a graded course which also meets after school.
 The band performs at football games and competes on some Saturdays during the fall.

 Parents will be contacted in early summer regarding schedule, volunteer opportunities, etc.